apintok/pokedex/README.md

 ## Errors :no_entry:

 After installing axios I was prompt with an error in the browser stating that _regenerationRuntime is not defined_.
 I had to install the npm module regeneration-runtime as a dependency in order to fix the problem.

+When searching for pokemon name **carbink** axios returns 404.
+Although get request for this pokemon work including the request using the id **703**